choreonoid/choreonoid-doc/en/wrs2018/teleoperation-ros.rst

 Since these settings are not yet imported during the initial build, restart the terminal or input the above command directly from the command line to update the settings.

-.. note:: Be careful when running Catkin's configuration script because it may affect the running of any Choreonoid installed separately outside the Catkin environment.
-This is caused by the fact that Catkin's configuration script adds the devel/lib directory of the Catkin workspace to the path of the shared library (this path is added to the environment variable LD_LIBRARY_PATH).
-With this setting, Choreonoid running outside the Catkin environment may import the shared library of the Choreonoid generated in Catkin.
-In that case, if there are differences in the source code version or the build settings, Choreonoid may not work properly or may fail.
-In other words, builds performed in different environments cannot be mixed.
-In order to avoid this problem, disable the Catkin configuration script when running Choreonoid outside of Catkin.
-(A mechanism called RPATH is used by default in Choreonoid, which should prevent this problem.
-But it does not seem to work properly sometimes, depending on the environment.)

 Running Choreonoid
 ------------------